 Eppendorf tube (1.5 ml or 0.5 ml, Nuclease-free)

 Note: Here we describe this method by using an example of pBlueScript.
 The multiple cloning site pBlueScript vector contains a single EcoRV restriction site that can be used for generating blunt-end linearized vector.
 Digestion of pBlueScript with EcoRV generates linear DNA with blunt ends.
 Digested plasmid is purified (preferably gel elution) and incubated with Terminal transferase enzyme in presence of dideoxyTTP under suitable reaction conditions.
 After 60 min of incubation, the enzyme reaction is stopped by heat inactivation and purified again.

 Step 1: Digest the plasmid vector with a blunt-end cutter restriction enzyme that has a single restriction site within a multiple cloning site.

 For example, you can use either EcoRV or SmaI restriction enzyme to digest 5 – 10 µg of pBlueScript plasmid vector to linearize it.
 Use the regular protocol for digestion as suggested by the restriction enzyme supplier.
 A 50 – 100 µl final reaction volume is recommended to digest 5 – 10 µg plasmid DNA.
-Digesting must be 100% complete with no undigested circular plasmid in the reaction.
-To make sure that the digestion of plasmid DNA is 100% complete, you can run the digested plasmid on agarose gel and check whether all the plasmid DNA are linearized without any traces of supercoiled and nicked circular form.
+Digestion must be 100% complete with no undigested circular plasmid in the reaction.
+To make sure that the digestion is 100% complete, you can run the digested plasmid on agarose gel and check whether all the plasmid DNA are linearized without any traces of supercoiled and nicked circular form.